omega8cc/boa/README.txt

 ### DONATIONS

 If you wish to support BOA development or simply send a nice 'Thank you' to the Universe, please donate to the Aegir project.
-BOA devs participate in Aegir core development for years, and BOA project, which is maintained by Omega8.cc exists only thanks to Aegir project continued development.
+BOA devs participated in Aegir core development for years, and BOA project, which is maintained by Omega8.cc exists only thanks to Aegir project continued development.